EnyuCao/2018CDT-406-Safety-for-collaborative-robots/GetSceneGraph/readMe.txt

 	sudo pip install shapely

 2.The "rosInterfaceControlledBubbleRob" is from V-REP tutorial.
 It is simple, so start with playing with it.
 But it doesn't have arm.
 Delete it when you know you are familiar with V-REP.
-3."vrep_obst_extractor.py" need to be adjust for your use case.
+3."vrep_obst_extractor.py" need to be adjusted for your use case.